This page describes the characters with lines in our movie and whether or not they appear in the Bible.

 Does not appear in the Bible.

-In the movie he is an Israelite soldier who acts as the assistant to the Gatekeeper.
+An Israelite soldier who acts as the assistant to the Gatekeeper.
 His conversation with the Gatekeeper provides insight into the controversy surrounding the prophet Jeremiah.

 NASIR